 Time management is critical for university students.
 University can and should be a busy time.
 You don't want to miss out on all the exciting happenings.
-By managing your time effectively you should be able to get your work done in the necessary time to allow you to get involved in the other things you want to do.
+Find out how to manage your time effectively to help you develop the skills to get your work done in the necessary time to allow you to get involved in the other things you want to do.

 Communication is key to many things.
 This is also true at university.

 You may be used to having quite a formal and structured relationship with your teachers, however at university this is likely to be much more informal.
 If you need something from your tutor, you will need to approach them yourself and communicate effectively what it is you need.

 Communication is particularly important if you are having issues with any aspect of your course.
 Your tutors will expect you to tell them if this is the case in good time, so that they can try to help you.
 Most academic staff have office hours and a method of arranging an appointment.